Hevagog/adm-stack-inference/docs/report/src/04-experiments.md

 dataframe, python, sorting
 ```

-What's also powerful, is that the model itself infers how many tags are needed
+A powerful feature of this approach is that the model itself infers how many
-for each question.
+tags are needed for each question, rather than relying on a fixed top-k
+or threshold.

 ### Summary of Results

-As shown in [@tbl:tag-prediction-results], the DSF with Cross-Attention Fusion outperformed all other models, demonstrating the effectiveness of attention-based fusion and advanced loss functions in multi-label tag prediction tasks.
+As shown in [@tbl:tag-prediction-results], the DSF with Cross-Attention Fusion emerged as the superior model, achieving a Weighted F1 score of 0.7196.

 | **Model** | **F1 Score (Weighted)** |
 | :--- | :---: |